asciidoctor/asciidoctor-kroki/README.md

 You can unset this with `:kroki-default-options: none` or `:kroki-default-options!:` or specify `opts=none` in a block or macro.

+## Preprocessing

+Some diagram libraries allow referencing external entities by URL or accessing resources from the filesystem.
+For example PlantUML allows the `!import` directive to pull fragments from the filesystem or a remote URL or the standard library.
+Similarly, Vega-Lite can load data from a URL using the `url` property.

+By default, the Kroki server is running in `SECURE` mode which restrict access to files on the file system and on the network.

+For ease of use and convenience, Asciidoctor Kroki will try to resolve and load external resources before sending a request to the Kroki server.
+This feature is only available when Asciidoctor safe mode is `server` or lower.

 ## Using Your Own Kroki

 By default, this extension sends information and receives diagrams back from https://kroki.io.